Frequently Asked Questions

 Genesis takes place from July 2, 2018 - July 30, 2018.
 Participants can choose to take part in only the first session from July 2 - July 16 or the full Genesis summer from July 2 - July 30.

 All information about applying to Genesis is available on our application info page.
-We ask for your high school transcript and two personal statements.

 Genesis is a truly pluralistic environment with participants from all backgrounds taking part in creating a vibrant Jewish community.
 From deep discussions, to Shabbat celebrations that run from traditional to experimental, you will explore and grow your Judaism while at Genesis.
 Genesis is supportive of all of the ways in which Shabbat and Kashrut are observed.